 When Should You Divide Irises

 It’s important to divide and replant at the right time of year.
-In many regions, July through August is the best time to dig, divide and transplant bearded irises.
-You can probably get away with dividing through mid-September.
+In many regions, July and August are the best months to dig, divide and transplant bearded irises.
+You can probably get away with dividing through mid-September, too.
 Do NOT divide in the spring.
 You must do this job post flowering, during the summer.

-The irises are getting crowded and encroached upon by sedum.
+The irises are getting crowded and encroached upon by pachysandra.
 The bed they are in is narrow and next to large rocks leaving the irises nowhere to go.

 Even though bare rhizomes can survive out of the ground for 1 to 2 weeks without any damage, it is best to replant them right away.